yezkez10/tp/docs/DeveloperGuide.md

 * Whenever a view command is called, display the date at the top of the timeslot tab, even for the first call.
     * Pros: Helps to make the user experience more smooth.
     * Cons: Difficult to implement.

+### Change duration of each timeslot to smaller durations

+#### Implementation

+Currently, the duration of every timeslot is exactly 1 hour.
+This is done under the assumption that most appointments take 1 hour and to provide doctors with sufficient rest.

+However, in the future, we will change it to variable timeslots which clinic assistants can choose depending on the type of appointment.
+This will help to improve efficiency of the clinic to be able to treat more patients in a day.

+To implement this, there needs to be a back end change in the view available command where timeslots added will be in intervals of different durations.

+#### Design consideration:

+**Aspect: How to ensure clinic can cater to people of different appointment types:**

+* Whenever a view command is called, display all time intervals which the doctor is free.
+    * Pros: Clinic assistant can view the time interval and book the appointment as necessary.
+    * Cons: Difficult to implement.

 ## **Appendix: Future Features**